Vladony/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-This is a simple game of rock/paper/scissors agains the computer
+This is a simple game of rock/paper/scissors agains the computer.
+You start by giving a whole number which represents the number of wins either player needs to reach to win the game.
+Then the program will prompt you to type in your guess. at the back end the program will randomly select a pick as well for every guess you make.
+Each time you wiln your score will increase by one, the samegoes for the computer.
+If it is a draw nobody gets a point and the game continues.